Mid-Plains United Way, Inc.

 Section 4.
-The Board of Trustees shall have the financial records audited annually be a certified public accountant.
+The Board of Trustees shall have the financial records audited annually by a certified public accountant.

 Section 1.
-The officers of the Corporation shall be a President, Vice President, Secretary and Treasurer/CFO.
-The President, Vice President and Secretary shall be elected by the Board.
+The officers of the Corporation shall be a President, Vice President, Vice President–Elect, Secretary and Treasurer.
+The President, Vice President, Vice President-Elect, and Secretary shall be elected by the Board.
 All officers shall be elected for one (1) year or until their successors are elected.
-The Treasurer/CFO shall be appointed by the President for an unlimited term and is to be a member of the Board.
-The Treasurer/CFO must give six (6) months notice before the termination of his/her duties.
+The Treasurer shall be appointed by the President for an unlimited term and is to be a member of the Board and Executive Committee.
+The Treasurer must give six (6) months notice before the termination of his/her duties.

 Section 2.
 Duties of the officers shall be as follows: